 Interest Earned after a Personal Injury Settlement.
-If you receive money for an injury which is not taxable and you deposit the money in a savings account or otherwise invest it, outside of certain kinds of trusts such as a Special-Needs Trust or Pooled Trust, the interest earned is taxable.
+If you receive money for an injury that is not taxable and you deposit the money in a savings account or otherwise invest it, outside of certain kinds of trusts such as a Special-Needs Trust or Pooled Trust, the interest earned is taxable.
 For more information about Special-Needs Trusts or Pooled Trusts, see HelpWithLiens.com.

-When money is awarded pursuant to a verdict after trial, the verdict will state how much money is paid for property damage, medical bills, lost wages, pain and suffering, etc. The amount of your personal injury award which is subject to taxation by the IRS or state tax authority will be determined by the jury verdict.
+When money is awarded pursuant to a verdict after trial, the verdict will state how much money is paid for property damage, medical bills, lost wages, pain, and suffering, etc. The amount of your personal injury award which is subject to taxation by the IRS or state tax authority will be determined by the jury verdict.

 The problem is when money is paid pursuant to a settlement, it is generally not specified in the release what the money is being paid for.
 It is possible for the IRS to make a determination by examining various papers in the file, such as the initial claim letter, the legal complaint, papers submitted to the insurance company as proof of damages, and the release which was signed.